dennismitchellbloemendaal/dennismitchellbloemendaal/README.md

-- 👋 Hi, I’m @dennismitchellbloemendaal, Dennis Mitchell Bloemendaal
+- 👋 Hi there, Dennis Mitchell Bloemendaal DMB is my name Returned to the framework |13-12-2021| I should never have left
-- 👀 Saving this planet.
-- 🌱 To response proportional
-- 💞️ Any project with a human touch.
+- 💪 Now happiness returned in my live.
+- 👴 Left at version 2 WAUW..
+Symfony
 - 📫 @valleycode.nl
 <!--- --->